 When it comes to plants, they all have the same basic needs: sun, food and water.
 When starting seeds indoors you have to create an optimum environment that provides all of these basic needs, and then some, to help make your seeds germinate into strong and healthy seedlings for your garden.

 Though plants have different temperature needs, most seeds require an average soil temperature of about 75 degrees F to germinate.
 This means if you are starting your seeds in an unheated greenhouse, cold basement or other area that is not at a controlled temperature you will need to provide supplemental heat to ensure proper germination.
+This can be as simple as adding a heated growing mat to your indoor setup.
 There are some exceptions to this rule- seeds that require lower or warmer temperatures- so it is best to check out your seed packet for any important soil temperature info.

 Once your seeds have germinated they will also need the correct temperatures to grow correctly.
 Cool weather crops, such as those in the brassica family, prefer cooler growing temps and will not grow as well in a sweltering hot house.
 Tomatoes, peppers and eggplant on the other hand will grow much more quickly once the air temperatures are warm.
 Still 65-70 degrees is still a nice temperature to keep your seedlings at to ensure that they don’t grow too fast and get long and leggy.